-The six cylinder, three point six liter turbo charged boxer engine let out a deep growl as Michael pressed the gas pedal to the floor.
-An all wheel drive system and four fat contact patches on eighteen inch tires helped transfer most of that power straight to the ground.
-Even so, the tires squealed for a moment on the wet pavement before they stuck.
+The six-cylinder, three-point-six-liter turbocharged boxer engine let out a deep growl as Michael pressed the gas pedal to the floor.
+An all-wheel-drive system and four fat contact patches on eighteen-inch tires helped transfer most of that power straight to the ground.
+Even so, the tires squealed on the wet pavement before they stuck.

-The country roads just outside the Covington estate weren’t built for high speed traffic.
+The country roads just outside the Covington estate weren’t built for high-speed traffic.
 The hills and trees impeded visibility and provided plenty of obstacles that the narrow, winding roads made it difficult to avoid.
-Fortunately, Michael had spent his teenage years driving these roads at a far higher speed than sanity would dictate.
-Even more fortunately, none of the neighbors seemed to be out on the road this late in the evening.
+Fortunately, Michael had spent his teenage years driving these roads at far higher speeds than sanity would dictate.

-The bumps and potholes jostled them around but the 2002 Porsche Carrera 4 Turbo stayed locked to the pavement.
-Michael kept his eyes just as firmly fixed on the road.
+The wind and rain jostled them around bumps and potholes, but the Porsche Carrera 4 Turbo stayed locked to the pavement.
+Michael kept his eyes firmly fixed on the road.
 Through unspoken agreement, Peter watched for the Land Rover.
-It had enough of a head start to be well out of sight, and it had an engine almost as powerful as the Porsche’s.
-But it also weighed twice as much and couldn’t handle the curves of the country roads the way the German sports car did.
-If it went off road the story would be different, but Peter saw no signs that it had.
+It had enough of a head start to race well out of sight, and it carried an engine almost as powerful as the Porsche’s.
+But it also weighed twice as much and couldn’t maneuver along the curves of the country roads like the German sports car.

 Their first challenge approached as the road ended into another unnamed county highway.
 They’d have to pick a direction.
 Michael prayed as he eased on the breaks and downshifted.

-“There,” Peter called out as he pointed to his right.
-Michael didn’t even look, instead he simply threw the car into a hard right turn and gunned the accelerator again.
-As they power slid through the stop sign at a speed higher than the posted limit, Michael caught the flash of red light himself.
-The giant MagLite rolled around the floor boards.
+“There,” Peter called out, pointing to his right.
+Michael didn’t even look.
+Instead, he merely threw the car into a hard right turn and gunned the accelerator again.
+As they power slid through the stop sign at a speed higher than the posted limit, Michael caught the flash of red taillights.

 Peter slammed his fist into the dashboard in frustration as the taillights dipped under a hilltop about a quarter mile in the distance.
 But Michael knew these roads.
-He knew that this stretch would be almost perfectly straight well past the horizon.
-He pushed his foot to the floor and the engine roared as the little car gave him everything it had.
-The road was in poor repair and hadn’t been paved in some time.
+This stretch would be almost perfectly straight well past the horizon.
+He pushed his foot to the floor.
+The engine roared as the little car gave him everything it had.
+The road hadn’t been paved in some time.
 At their speed, they felt every bump.

 The car rocketed over the hilltop at a hundred and ten miles per hour.
-Peter gripped the sides of his seat for all he was worth as raw speed carried them airborne for nearly twenty yards.
-The landing was hard, but it was square on the wheels and barely interrupted their motion.
-They skidded for a moment on the wet asphalt, but then the tires found their grip.
-Michael kept the wheels pointed dead straight on the landing and they continued to rocket down the road.
+Peter gripped the sides of his seat for all he was worth, as raw speed carried them airborne for nearly twenty yards.
+They landed hard, but square on the wheels.
+They skidded for a moment on the wet asphalt.
+Then the tires found their grip, and they rocketed down the road.

-Rain poured down on them and the wind buffeted the car around.
-On every turn, the squeal of tires pierced through even the overpowering sound of the torrential downpour.
-At the speeds Michael took the turns, the tires would have squealed even on dry roads.
-Lightning occasionally lit up the sky, but otherwise visibility was terrible.
+On every turn, the squeal of tires pierced through, even overpowering the sounds of the torrential downpour.
+Lightning occasionally lit up the sky.
+Otherwise, visibility was terrible.

 “How can you see anything in this?”
-The nervousness in Peter’s normally unflappable voice stood out like a sore thumb.
+The nervousness in Peter’s ordinarily unflappable voice stood out like a sore thumb.

 Peter’s eyes popped out of his head.

-As they pulled out toward the end, Peter caught a glimpse of headlights rising over a ridge and whipped hard back into his own lane. he knocked his head on the window and let out a groan.
-He made a mental note to bring his motorcycle helmet next time he let Michael drive him anywhere.
-On second thought, he was pretty sure he wouldn’t let Michael drive again.
-Ever.
+As they pulled out toward the end, Michael caught a glimpse of headlights rising over a ridge and whipped hard back into his own lane.
+Peter knocked his head on the window and let out a groan.

-“As far as I know, he’s your typical non-religious, rich son of a rich oilman.”
+“As far as I know, he’s your typical non-religious, rich son of an oilman.”

-“No, there was no rain last time,” Michael answered the original question in his calm voice.
+“No, there was no rain last time,” Michael answered in a calm voice.
 “And definitely no Islamic terrorists.”

 “What were you thinking, man?”